-Exercises after a stem cell injection in your knee are important to increase the effectiveness and success of the procedure.
+Exercises after a regenerative cellular injection in your knee are important to increase the effectiveness and success of the procedure.
 To ensure proper healing, activity may be restricted to low impact for the first 2-3 days.
 Your pain levels will dictate exercise progression from there.
 Initially, it is important to complete a simple range of motion exercises to decrease stiffness and improve blood flow to the area to optimize healing.
 Over the next few weeks, you will be able to progress the intensity of exercises based on how you are feeling.
-Doing too much activity, too soon may negatively impact the effectiveness of the stem cells.
+Doing too much activity, too soon may negatively impact the effectiveness of the injection.
 Seeking out a physical therapist can help guide you in the right direction.

-Exercise is important after a stem cell injection because we are able to teach your body how to move without pain is the limiting factor.
+Exercise is important after a regenerative cellular injection because we are able to teach your body how to move without pain is the limiting factor.
 If resort back to your old movement patterns, you could return to your same old pains.
 In order to avoid this, seeking out a physical therapist is key to your recovery.
 The good thing is, recovery is typically not as in-depth nor as difficult as it is for a total knee replacement.

-Top 10 Knee Exercises After A Stem Cell Injection
+Top 10 Knee Exercises After An Injection

 In the first 5-7 days: